dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

   <figcaption style="text-align: left; font-style: plain; font-size: 0.9em;">Figure 2: Three problems with frequentist confidence intervals for lognormal data.
 Left:  Estimated 95% CIs fail to contain the true mean 95% of the time when CI is computed on original scale.
 Middle: Correct nominal coverage when CI is computed on log scale.
 Right: Even with correct log-scale CIs, the upper bound systematically falls below the true 95th percentile.</figcaption>
 </div>

-Taken together, these graphs illustrate two things: Sampling error must be considered on the transformed space, and that standard frequentist confidence bands result in inferior understanding of the underlying data distribution.

-### Implication
-For lognormal biological data where upper tail behavior matters (e.g., maximum drug concentrations, peak immune responses), standard frequentist confidence intervals are inadequate.
-Researchers need methods that properly quantify uncertainty about tail behavior.
+For lognormal biological data where upper tail behavior matters (e.g., maximum drug concentrations, peak immune responses), care must be taken when plotting and analyzing such data.
 <hr>

 ## Model Specification